-Change THAT part in job description to attract and hire right employees.
-May be you are wondering now about “THAT” part?
-Firstly, lets take a quick look at common characteristics of job applications which attracts wrong applicants.
+Change THAT part in the job description to attract and hire the right employees.
+Maybe you are wondering now about the “THAT” part?
+Firstly, let us take a quick look at common characteristics of job descriptions that attract the wrong applicants.

-- This is the most important point – The specific & measurable goal/outcome the candidate need to achieve in 1-2 years is not mentioned in some job descriptions.
+- This is the most important point – The specific & measurable goal/outcome the candidate needs to achieve in 1-2 years is not mentioned in some job descriptions.

 - Looks like a laundry list of tasks and responsibilities.
-Main focus is on what the potential hire will be doing. eg: coaching sales representatives, building client relationships etc.
+The main focus is on what the potential hire will be doing. eg: coaching sales representatives, building client relationships, etc.

-These kind of job descriptions end up in attracting wrong candidates.
+These kinds of job descriptions end up attracting the wrong candidates.

-Imagine this – You are looking for a sales person who has experience in achieving targets on an average of two hundred thousand dollars per month.
-Imagine a sales person with 3 years of experience looking for a new job.
-He has experience in achieving a target of fifty thousand dollars per month on an average.
+Imagine this – You are looking for a salesperson who has experience in achieving targets on an average of two hundred thousand dollars per month.
+Imagine a salesperson with 3 years of experience looking for a new job.
+He has experience in achieving a target of fifty thousand dollars per month on average.
 He sees your job description which doesn’t mention any experience in the target he needs to achieve.
 He just sees the responsibility – “Achieve sales targets”.
 Most probably, he will apply to your job.
 You screen his CV and talk to him.
 Finally, you understand that he is not the person you are looking for.

-May be you got an idea about “THAT” part already?
+Maybe you got an idea about the “THAT” part already?
 It’s the part with specific and measurable goals/outcomes the potential hire needs to accomplish over the coming one to three years.